Zackattak01/WindowsBrainfuckCompiler/README.md

 However the compiler will optimize this to:
 `i+=5;`
 # Issues
+First of all, going out of bounds on the tape is completly undefined.
+The compiler will tell you if it thinks your program will go out of bounds.
+However, if Compiler thinks the program will go out of bounds it will not be able to complete optimization.
+The program will still compile, but unpredictable and unexpected behaivour is fully expected.

 1: 'gcc' is not recognized as an internal or external command, operable program or batch file.